uol-eps-mech-idro/adc6click/README.md

 The test harnesses, files starting with "test_" are used to demonstrate how the code can be used.
 These are run using `unittest.sh`.

-voltmeter.py is a little application that shows how the ADc can be used.
+voltmeter.py is a little application that shows how the ADC can be used.

 #### Hardware setup